.

 Function Generator

-In some signal generators, there is a function for modulation which enables users to change the magnitude and form.
-Others have digital signal processors, synthesizers, and digital to analog converters (DAC) for improved ability.
+In some signal generators, there is a function for modulation that enables users to change the magnitude andwave form.
+Others have digital signal processors, synthesizers, and digital-to-analog converters (DAC) for improved ability.

 Special Purpose Signal Generators